ferrybig/SpamTracker/README.md

     spamtracker: off | help | faq | legal | ...

-When the tracker is on, the sidebar of the chat room will display new posts that possibly merit attention.
+The default mode is "chat only", when the extension generates desktop notifications (with sound) based on the reports of spam posts in chat by the [Smoke Detector](https://github.com/Charcoal-SE/SmokeDetector/wiki) bot.
 You can:

+* click the notification to open the post in a new window, or
+* click "False Report" to dismiss it as such, or
+* click "Go to Room" to go to the tab with the chat room.

+In the "on" mode, the tracker also uses websockets and Stack Exchange API to monitor new posts across the network.
+The sidebar of the chat room will display new posts that possibly merit attention.
+You can:

 * click on the title to open the post in another window, or
 * click on post summary to dismiss the report, or
-* click "Clear" button on top to dismiss all reports
+* click "clear" button on top to dismiss all reports.

-Additionally, desktop notifications are shown based on the above posts and on reports of bad posts in chat (in particular, by the Smoke Detector in [The Tavern](http://chat.meta.stackexchange.com/rooms/89/tavern-on-the-meta)).
-You can:

-* click "False Report" to dismiss it as such, or
-* click "Go to Room" to go to the tab with the chat room, or
-* click elsewhere on the notification to open the post in a new window.

 License: [WTFPL](http://www.wtfpl.net)